Ashimi0x/hashnode-backup/cl8he294e02nlrlnvfvyhgigp.md

 If you enjoy clean codes or support the DRY(Don't Repeat Yourself) software principle.
 This is for you.

-In this article, I will create a Header and Footer Component File and We will reuse that file across our Website.
+In this article, I will create a Header and Footer Component File and reuse that file across our Website.

 ### Create Component File